 - Sometimes, if readings are bad, the headband is just too loose.

 The headbands are NOT compatible between versions.
-They have a different snap layout.
-Make sure you’re getting the right one if you’re buying them separate.
+This is because they have a different snap layout.
+Make sure you are getting the right one if you buy them separate.

 It is possible to make DIY replacement headbands

-There are also headbands available on ebay that have a different style and are supposed to last indefinitely, for $60 (+ shipping).
-These have not yet been evaluated.
+There are also headbands available on eBay.
+They have different styles and are supposed to last indefinitely for $60 (+ shipping).
+However, these have not yet been evaluated.

-Using the Zeo Bedside, it’s possible to get a raw output signal, by connecting it with a serial cable. http://www.sleepstreamonline.com/rdl/starting.html This is currently being looked into.
+Using the Zeo Bedside, it is possible to get a raw output signal by connecting it with a serial cable. http://www.sleepstreamonline.com/rdl/starting.html.
+We are currently investigating this.

-Because of Zeo going bankrupt in 2013, they are only available second-hand.
-On Ebay they are generally available between $50-80, depending on condition and completeness.
-You may also be able to find a great deal at a more local platform, so also check facebook marketplace and other local options.
+Because the Zeo goes bankrupt in 2013, they are only available second-hand.
+On eBay, they are generally available between $50-80, depending on condition and integrity.
+You may also be able to find a great deal at a more local platform, so check the Facebook marketplace and other local options.

-In the Discord there is the option to get the Marketplace tag; then you’ll be tagged if a new deal is spotted.
+In the Discord, there is the option to get the Marketplace tag; this way you will be tagged if a new deal is available.

-New headbands are in small silver packets; if any of those are included that’s a huge plus, and worth investing a bit more. (since it’s the main lifespan-limiter)
+New headbands are in small silver packets; if any of those are included, that is a huge plus and worth investing a bit more.
+This is because it is the main lifespan-limiter.

-If you find a Zeo, make sure that you’ll be getting parts 1-4 from the above lists!
+If you find a Zeo, make sure to get the first 4 components from the above lists!
 Depending on where you get your Zeo from, the power plug may not match your local outlets.
 The supplied plugs work on all voltages, but you may require a travel adapter.
-Alternatively, the Zeo Bedside works on a 5v 500mA adapter with a 5.5mm diameter round plug, with a length of 10mm.
+Alternatively, the Zeo Bedside works on a 5v 500mA adapter with a 5.5mm diameter round plug with 10mm in length.
 The Zeo Mobile/Pro works on any Mini USB cable connected to a power source.
-So, if you find a deal without a charger, don’t despair.
+Therefore, if you find a deal without a charger, do not be disappointed.

 Main author: Jelte1234